novuhq/novu/docs/docs/overview/quickstart/get-started-with-kotlin.md

         }.await()
     }
 ```
-Other valid fields that can be updated are `phone`, `avatar`, and `data` .
-The `data` field can accept an array of metadata that you want to attach to the subscriber.
+Other valid fields that can be updated are `phone`, `avatar`, and `data`.
+The `data` field can accept an Object or a Map with the info you want to attach to the subscriber.

 ::::info
 To create all of your subscribers, you need to programmatically add them to Novu.